 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

-When it comes to banking, not everyone is interested in a “traditional” bank account.
-Additionally, in some cases, getting passed the ChexSystems check can be a daunting task.
+When it comes to banking, not everyone is interested in a traditional bank account.
+Additionally, in some cases, getting past the ChexSystems check can be a daunting task.
 As a result, some consumers prefer prepaid debit cards.

 Today, prepaid debit cards fulfill a lot of the same functions as a bank account.
 It’s possible to have paychecks directly deposited to the card, manage the account online, and sometimes even get discounts and perks.

 One such card is the Brinks Prepaid MasterCard®.
 This Brinks Prepaid review will take a look at what this card offers, and what you can expect.

 When you think of Brinks, you think of the armored trucks, designed to move money around.
 And that’s the company were talking about.
 Brinks was founded in 1859 and is recognized as one of the leading security companies for banks.

 In order to provide the Brinks Prepaid MasterCard, the company has teamed up with Netspend, a leader in the prepaid debit card space.
 This card comes with a number of features and it’s easy to use.
 However, this Brinks Prepaid review will also look at the fees you can expect to pay if you use this debit card.